Physician Assistants/Associates (PAs) are amazing professionals who can do many things, but there are some things we cannot do (nor do we want to ?).

 PAs are part of a healthcare team that includes physicians, nurses, and other medical professionals who work together to provide high-quality care for their patients.

-Physician assistants are limited to a scope of practice determined by state law and may vary depending on the setting in which they work.
+Physician assistants practice within a scope determined by state law, their education, training, and experience.
+This scope may vary depending on the setting in which they work and the state's specific regulations regarding PA practice.

 Certified physician assistants are PAs who have passed a national certification exam, the Physician Assistant National Certifying Exam (PANCE), and have been certified.
 PAs who are certified receive the designation of PA-C.